Early Years Foundation Stage (EYFS)

 - Content, provision and resources matched to the needs of the current cohort of children which are changed throughout the year in line with the development of the children.

-- A well developed and nurturing environment where the children can independently access resources as and when they require and feel safe to take risks and make mistakes.
+- A well developed, language-rich, nurturing environment where the children can independently access resources as and when they require and feel safe to take risks and make mistakes.

 - Free-flow learning where children have equal access to the indoors and outdoors.